gramineproject/graphene/Examples/nodejs/README.md

 # Node.js

 This directory contains a Makefile and template manifest to run Node.js on Graphene.
-We tested it with Node.js 8.10.0 on Ubuntu 18.04.
 This example uses Node.js installed on the system instead of compiling from source as some of the other examples do.

 # Quick Start